GreenAntTech/JSphere/DIRECTIVES.md

 #### Stopping the Pipeline

 -   If an `onRequest` function returns a `Response` object, the pipeline stops immediately, and that response is sent back to the client.
 No subsequent `onRequest` directives or the main route handler will execute.
-However, `onResponse` directives *will still execute* in reverse order, allowing them to potentially modify the error response.
+However, `onResponse` directives *will still execute* in reverse order, **starting from the directive immediately preceding the one that returned the response.** This allows preceding directives to potentially modify the error response before it is sent to the client.

 #### Modifying the Request/Response